Overview

 COVID-19 medicines delivery unit (CMDU)

-The COVID-19 medicines delivery unit (CMDU) provides COVID-19 treatments to people in south east London who are at the highest risk from, or have tested positive for, COVID-19.
+The south east London COVID-19 medicines delivery unit (CMDU) provides COVID-19 treatments to people in south east London who are at the highest risk of becoming seriously ill from COVID-19.

 Information on the treatment and eligibility criteria can be found on the NHS England treatments for COVID-19 page.